 If you are writing the part program directly on the TNC, the tool radius compensation is effective only in the working plane.
 The TNC accounts for the compensation value in up to five axes including the rotary axes.

 Tool length compensation

-Length compensation becomes effective automatically as soon as a tool is called and the spindle axis is moved.
+Length compensation becomes effective automatically as soon as a tool is called.
 To cancel length compensation, call a tool with the length L=0.